 Sugar

-Forestry.
-Eswatini’s forests cover approximately 33 percent of Eswatini’s total land area, but commercial forestry constitutes only 22.6 percent of total forestry.
+Eswatini’s forests cover approximately 33 percent of Eswatini’s total land area, but commercial forestry constitutes only 22.6 percent of total land area.
 Ninety percent of the plantations in Eswatini have forest management certification.
-The forestry sector accounted for about 1.3 percent of GDP, 5.9 percent of exports, and 14 percent of formal employment in 2022, and forestry sector productivity is relatively high.
+The forestry sector accounted for about 1.3 percent of GDP, 5.9 percent of exports, and 14 percent of formal employment in 2022.
 There is an expected 51 percent growth in roundwood demand in South Africa by 2030, indicating continued regional growth potential.
 On the domestic front, biomass energy production is an opportunity for the forestry sector.

-Beef.
-The beef value chain is growing quickly, contributing 2.9 percent of total GDP and 32 percent of total agricultural GDP in 2018.
+The beef value chain is growing quickly.
 Eswatini Meat Industries Limited (EMI) is the only licensed exporter.
-Eswatini beef enjoys preferential tariff-free access into the European Union (EU) market through the Economic Partnership Agreement, and an exporting contract with Norway, but exports are well below the quota.
-In the longer run, Eswatini could expand its export market to SACU member states and through the AfCFTA, where it could export value-added meat products.
-The constraints to investment in the beef sector arise from the current traditional approach to cattle farming (including preference for larger and older animals and a lack of genetic diversity among breedstock) and the lack of incentives to investment in commercial production in the traditional land tenure system.
+Eswatini’s beef enjoys preferential tariff-free access into the European Union (EU) market through the Economic Partnership Agreement and an exporting contract with Norway, but exports are well below the quota.
+Eswatini could expand its export market to SACU member states and through the AfCFTA, where it could export value-added meat products.
+The constraints to investment in the beef sector arise from the traditional approach to cattle farming (including preference for larger and older animals and a lack of genetic diversity among breedstock) and the lack of incentives for investment in commercial production in the traditional land tenure system.
 Eswatini’s Department of Agriculture has shown an interest in modernizing the industry and a willingness to seek outside engagement.
 Opportunities arise from modernizing the industry and developing capacity, as key inhibitors to growth include:

-a) the lack of adequate meat grading systems,
+- the lack of adequate meat grading systems

-(b) the lack of capacity and knowledge among communal farmers,
+- the lack of capacity and knowledge among communal farmers

 - Sugar manufacturing machinery